 Know Your Weakness and Prepare

 There are many ways to prepare for the ACT.
-Every student needs to take the standardized test seriously, and with respect, it requires.
+Every student needs to take the standardized ACT test seriously, and with respect, it requires.
 If each student does that and prepares in some of the ways listed above, they will go into it with a huge advantage that some may not.
 All it takes to prepare is effort.
-Good look with your ACT!
+Good luck with your ACT!